inside-track/itk_queue/README.md

 If the handler function raises an exception or returns `{:retry, some_message}`, the message will be moved to a temporary queue and retried after a delay.

+If the handler function returns `{:reject, some_message}`, the message will be rejected without being retried.

 ```elixir
 ITKQueue.subscribe("my-queue", "routing.key", fn(message) -> IO.puts inspect message end)
 ```